adonisjs/legacy-docs/3.0/database-setup.md

 ORM stands for Object-Relational Mapping, which provides convenient ways to access database layer from any given programming language.

-With Adonis, you will never have to write SQL queries to interact with a database.
+With AdonisJs, you will never have to write SQL queries to interact with a database.
 Also, when you switch between multiple SQL database clients, your code will remain the same.

 ## Configuration

 Configuring database is simple and controlled by a dedicated configuration file inside `config` directory.

-With every new installation of Adonis, you will have `config/database.js` file.
+With every new installation of AdonisJs, you will have `config/database.js` file.
 By default it is configured to make use of `sqlite`, but you are free to use any supported database client.

 ##### config/database.js